 Up until now, I have been convinced and re-convinced, regularly, by Tom’s position.
 It’s the conventional path, after all.
 Travel is all very well when you’re young and carefree, but we can’t afford it now, and why would anyone leave a secure job for an unknown future?

-A few things have changed for me though.
+A few things keep me from settling fully into a static lifestyle.
 First and foremost, I am utterly convinced, and believe wholeheartedly, that travel provides THE best education.
 It certainly did for me, as a 23 year old, changing my perspective, opening my eyes and forcing me to question so many things.
 It is not all about excitement and relaxation, it’s hard work, particularly the kind of shoe-string backpacking that we undertook.

 Getting to grips with new cultural nuances, languages, currencies, food, finding out about the history of each new place, crossing borders, meeting people from every walk of life.
 It can be tiring, daunting but incredibly rewarding and character building.
 It is constant, mind-bending learning, made all the more stark through lived experience, not dictated or read from a book.
 It’s what I want for my son.